aw22hs/1DV610-L2/README.md

-# 1DV610-L2
+# TextAnalyzer
-The Text Analyzer is a JavaScript class designed to analyze text and provide various text statistics and manipulation functions.
+The TextAnalyzer is a JavaScript class designed to analyze text and provide various text statistics and manipulation functions.
 It can help you perform a range of tasks, from counting words and characters to analyzing sentence and paragraph structures within the text.

 ## Installation
-You can use the Text Analyzer class by including it in your JavaScript project.
+You can use the TextAnalyzer class by including it in your JavaScript project.
 Here's how you can import it:
 ```
 // Replace 'text-analyzer' with the actual path to the file
 import { TextAnalyzer } from 'text-analyzer'